junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 AI (V.O.): High spill risk detected.
 Historical data suggests a 78% chance of spillage.
 May I offer a lid?

 The CUSTOMER just finishes filling the drink.
 It's almost full, foam near edge.
 He's about to leave too.
 Hearing the voice, he pauses, glancing at the glowing lid dispenser now illuminated.
-He takes a lid, snapping it on the drink, nodding at the blue round LED appreciatedly, then walking away,
+He takes a lid, snapping it on the drink, nodding at the blue round LED appreciatedly, then walking away.

+#### C) milk

 > Customer orders milk.
 AI scans face, overlays a mild skin irritation alert.
 "Welcome back.
 You've reported lactose intolerance.
 I've updated your preferences."
 Screen shows the milk is replaced with oak milk.